 Procedure of Coffee Machine Full Service

-The full service is a major maintenance procedure which involves taking the machine fully apart, inspecting all elements, looking for excessive deterioration and malfunction, cleaning out the water system, replacing worn out, broken parts and all major gaskets and finally lubricating all moving components.
+The full service is a major maintenance procedure which involves taking the machine fully apart, inspecting all elements, looking for excessive deterioration and malfunction, cleaning out the water system, replacing worn out, broken parts (spare parts are not included in the full service, they are separate entity on our estimates) and all major gaskets and finally lubricating all moving components.

 It is very important to carry out a full service on all kind of domestic coffee makers every 3-4 years time.